 The American Planning Association advises that "[s]ome residents may express concerns that glare from solar collectors will be either a public or private nuisance.
 However, because they are constructed of dark-colored materials and covered with anti-reflective coatings, new solar PV and thermal systems typically reflect as little as 2 percent of incoming sunlight."
-28

 Similarly, a summary of research from the National Energy Research Laboratory states, "Local objections to proposed solar photovoltaic (PV) installations sometimes include concerns that the modules will cause glare that could impact neighbors or aviation.
 Research on this subject demonstrates that PV modules exhibit less glare than windows and water.
 Solar PV modules are specifically designed to reduce reflection, as any reflected light cannot be converted into electricity.
-PV modules have been installed without incident at many airports."29
+PV modules have been installed without incident at many airports."
+Around 20% of America's public airports already host solar on-site, including panels atop terminals at the Eastern Iowa Airport (Cedar Rapids, IA) and the Quad Cities International Airport (Moline, IL).